Splitting-strategies for arbitrary-order fully mixed finite element discretizations of the Biot equations: Numerical results

 The quantities $\nu$, $F$, $B$, $c$, and $a$ denote the benchmark parameters appearing in the closed-form solution.
 In our computations, their values are determined from the physical Biot parameters listed in Table~\ref{tab:mandel_parameters}.

-For the numerical simulation of Mandel's problem shown in Figure~\ref{fig:mandelsolvar}, we use the parameter set listed in Table~\ref{tab:mandel_parameters}, the lowest discrete space order choice \(k=1\), a structured anisotropic mesh with \(\Delta x=2.5\) and \(\Delta y=0.25\), and a uniform time step \(\Delta t=10\) on the interval \([0,50000]\).
-We compare the untuned fixed-stress splitting, corresponding to $\beta=0$, with the tuned variant using the theoretically motivated choice of $\beta = \frac{1}{2}\frac{d\alpha^2}{2\mu+d\lambda}$.
-In addition, we test a tuning value motivated by Remark~\ref{remark:optimality} and the fact that Mandel's problem has a specific one-dimensional character, in particular in the expected stress regime, cf. the analytical solution for $\totalstress$ being nonzero only for a single entry.
-This motivates to employ a tuning parameter $\beta=\beta^\mathrm{1D}$, which reduces the effective linearization to a one-dimensional setting
+For the numerical simulation of Mandel's problem shown in Figure~\ref{fig:mandelsolvar}, we use the parameter set listed in Table~\ref{tab:mandel_parameters}, the lowest discrete space order choice \(k=1\), a structured anisotropic mesh with \(\Delta x=2.5\) and \(\Delta y=0.25\), and a uniform time step \(\Delta t=10\) on the interval \([0,50000]\). \answer{For a more nuanced discussion in light of Remark~\ref{remark:optimality} on practical optimality, we resolve the admissible destabilization range by sweeping the fraction $\theta:=\beta/\beta_\mathrm{max}\in\left\{0,\tfrac14,\tfrac12,\tfrac34,1\right\}$.
+With this, $\theta=0$ is the plain fixed-stress split and $\theta=1$ the choice $\beta=\beta_\mathrm{max}$ of Lemma~\ref{lemma:splitting}, which is the maximal destabilization with guaranteed robustness.}